zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 		Note: Empty categories are automatically hidden.

 		The most common configurations are:
-			§ Community Clouds that show just assets from your extension, Help & Support, and that will automatically add new browsable assets
+			§ Community Clouds that display only  assets from the  extension, Help & Support, and that will automatically add new browsable assets
-Use Curation by AssetType listing just items from your extension (plus some items from Help & Support if desired), combined with Curation by Extension to allow new asset types you deploy to appear while your updates to your Curation by AssetType are waiting on the next Shell deployment, combined with a DiscoveryPolicy of Hide to prevent new asset types from other extensions appearing.
+Use Curation by AssetType listing just items from the extension (plus some items from Help & Support if desired), combined with Curation by Extension to allow new asset types you deploy to be displayed  while the  updates to your Curation by AssetType are waiting on the next Shell deployment, combined with a DiscoveryPolicy of Hide to prevent new asset types from other extensions appearing.

 		- All AAD extensions except "KeyVault" and "Help + Support"
 		- Default all items to go under "Security + Identity" category (including help and support)